 These Honey Maple Roasted Carrots are an easy veggie dish that can be thrown together hours, or even a day in advance.
 Pop them in a hot oven about 20-30 minutes before dinner.
 This recipe is always a beautiful crowd pleaser, so make sure to prepare plenty.
 Like a delicious bowl of candy, you’ll find the carrot platter empty at the end of the meal!

-Plain old carrots are transformed into a sweet, sticky, scrumptious side that’s also amazingly healthy.
+Everyday carrots, transformed into a sweet, sticky, scrumptious side (healthy too!)

 Just peel and slice the carrots early in the day and they’ll be ready to be served for dinner with minimal effort.
 Oh, and like I said before, make plenty.
 Two pounds sounds like a lot of carrots but, I promise, they’ll be gone in a flash!